-- a.
-Persons in charge of or using ranges, training areas, maneuver areas, and training facilities are responsible for compliance with the safety requirements of this regulation and with applicable technical manuals (TMs) and field manuals (FMs).
-A copy of this regulation, delegation of authority, composite risk management worksheet, and approved deviations, range SOP, and Range Safety Data Card (artillery and mortar firing points), as well as other applicable manuals and publications, will be present at all ranges during live-fire and demolition operations. - b.
+b.
 Training at areas not designated in RFMSS as training facilities requires the approval of the RO.
 Requests to establish temporary ranges and training areas or to modify existing facilities will be submitted by memorandum to the RO.
 Include the type of range or exercise; type of task to train; training footprint; proposed location; list of facilities required; and any pertinent explanations, overlays, risk assessments, ARTEP, SOPs, and TSPs/POIs that support the change.
-Restore temporary ranges and training areas to their original condition prior to clearing the training site unless granted prior approval by the RO. - c.
-Reserve Component (RC) units scheduled to fire artillery or mortars at FLW will coordinate with RC Operations Officer, DPTMS, and Range Operations.
+Restore temporary ranges and training areas to their original condition prior to clearing the training site unless granted prior approval by the RO.

+c.
+Non-Tenant units requesting to fire artillery or mortars while at FLW will coordinate with DPTMS, and Range Operations.
 Range Operations coordinates with Aviation Division, DPTMS, not less than 72 hours prior to the scheduled firing.
-Coordination with the Kansas City Center, FAA, by Range Operations is required 24 hours in advance when the maximum altitude of the projectiles will exceed 2,200 feet above mean sea level (MSL). - d.
-Do not fire recoilless rifles and rocket launchers from the interior of buildings.
+Coordination with the Kansas City Center, FAA, by Range Operations is required 24 hours in advance when the maximum altitude of the projectiles will exceed 2,200feet (R4501A) above mean sea level (MSL).